chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 - [original maintainer's response](https://github.com/dominictarr/event-stream/issues/116)
 - [a sarcastic blog post summarizing this class of attack](https://hackernoon.com/im-harvesting-credit-card-numbers-and-passwords-from-your-site-here-s-how-9a8cb347c5b5)

-Finally, new maintainers, once found, have to be supported (which takes time and thought), so that they can actually fulfill their role.
+New maintainers, once found and properly screened, have to be supported (which takes time and thought), so that they can actually fulfill their role.
 If they decide to leave soon after starting, then one has wasted time and effort.

 (Related interpretation sections: [Knowing whom to trust with write access, defining best workflow procedures, and providing necessary support](https://github.com/chexxor/purescript-documentation-discussion/blob/master/01-Sources-and-Interpretation/All-Interpretations.md#knowing-whom-to-trust-with-write-access-defining-best-workflow-procedures-and-providing-necessary-support))